Select Portfolio Management, Inc.

 God calls each Christian to apply biblical financial principles to their daily life.
 Despite His clear direction, life application of these defining principles is one of the most difficult things to do.
 God knows this about us, in fact in the parable of the rich man, Jesus prophecies that “It is more difficult for a camel to pass through the eye of a needle than for a rich man to enter the gates of heaven.”
 Knowing this, we who are richly blessed with material wealth and influence, are called to a higher level of stewardship in this time.

-The perspective at Select Portfolio Management is that you should not charge more that you can pay off at the end of the month.
+The perspective at Select Portfolio Management is that you should not charge more than you can pay off at the end of the month.
 And you should not acquire more debt than your assets can cover.
-For example, if you mortgage your house than the equity in the house should cover the debt, plus any fees required to sell the house.
+For example, if you mortgage your house, then the equity in the house should cover the debt, plus any fees required to sell the house.

 • “The rich rule over the poor and the borrower is the servant to the lender.”
 Proverbs 22:7